fuzzballb/UdacityRFlearningProject1/README.md

 The target network gets the maximum predicted Q values (Q_targets_next), given the next_states.
 It can make this prediction, because later on in the code, the wights for the local network are copied to this target network.

-But we don't need the Q_targets_next values, instead we need the Q targets of the current state.
-To calculate the Q targets of the current state we use the rewards of the current states.
+But we don't need the Q_targets_next values, instead we need the Q targets of the current state action pair.
+To calculate the Q targets of the current state action we use the rewards.

 ```Python
          rewards
 ```

-plus the discounted rewards of the expected cumulative rewards of the previsouly predicted rewards of the next state.
+plus the discounted Q_targets_next.

 ```Python
          (gamma * Q_targets_next